 Personal Data Protection

-In the Interreg MED Programme, we carefully treat all data collected as confidential and use it only under the legal compliance with EU regulations.
+The Interreg MED Programme carefully treats all data collected as confidential and use it only under the legal compliance with EU regulations.

-All data collected and managed under the activities of the Programme, namely accounts, databases of project partners, beneficiaries lists and public subscribers, registration in events, and others detailed ahead, is in strict compliance with the new Regulation (EU) 2016/679, General Data Protection Regulation.
+All data collected and managed by the Programme, namely accounts, databases of project partners, beneficiaries list and newsletter subscribers, event participants, is in strict compliance with the new Regulation (EU) 2016/679, General Data Protection Regulation.

-To perform its duties as data controller, the Provence-Alpes-Côte d’Azur Region, Managing Authority of the Interreg MED Programme, has appointed a Data Protection Officer (DPO).
+The "Région SUD Provence-Alpes-Côte d’Azur", Managing Authority of the Interreg Programme, has appointed a Data Protection Officer (DPO): Mr. François Bigot.

 Who is concerned by this notice?

-This notice is addressed to the following publics:
+This notice is addressed to the following public:

-- project partners mentioned in the list of beneficiaries;
+- project partners included in the list of beneficiaries;

 - respondents to surveys of the Programme